cormullion/TickTock.jl/README.md

 INFO: 55.052638936 ms: 55 seconds, 52 milliseconds
 ```

-- see whether your cup of tea's brewed for the right length of time:
+- see how long your cup of tea's been brewing:

 ```
 julia-0.6> tick()